ivoyovchev/hsr-api-public/README.md

-## Project: HumanScanRepository API Sample Client
+## HumanScanRepository API Sample Client

 ### Description
 This project provides a simple Python API client to interact with the HumanScanRepository API.
 The client supports authentication, model retrieval, and file downloads with progress tracking.